Art provided by Cindy Cooley, Robert Keim, Bob Webb

 Chaplain, Ministers, Pastoral Care

-Ours is a shared ministry with an ordained Lay Chaplain, visiting Ministers, and talented lay leaders.
-Our chaplain position is empowered to preside at rites of passage like weddings and memorial services.
-Visiting ministers may provide pastoral care, but most importantly, our congregation covenants (promises) to support one another through all manner of life events.
+Ours is a shared ministry with an ordained Minister, Lay Chaplain, and talented lay leaders.
+Our Chaplain position is empowered to preside at rites of passage like weddings and memorial services.
+In addition, our Minister may provide pastoral care, but most importantly, our congregation covenants (promises) to support one another through all manner of life events.

 Leadership